-A = is the number of shares of the new sub-fund; B = is the number of shares of the sub-fund to be liquidated; C = is the net asset value of the shares of the sub-fund to be liquidated; D = is the fee rate which is referred to in Chapter 9; E = is the net asset value of the shares of the sub-fund to be subscribed.
+$\mathbf{A} =$ is the number of shares of the new sub-fund;

+$\mathbf{B}$ = is the number of shares of the sub-fund to be liquidated;

+- C = is the net asset value of the shares of the sub-fund to be liquidated; - $\mathbf{D}$ = is the fee rate which is referred to in Chapter 9; - $\mathbf{E}$ = is the net asset value of the shares of the sub-fund to be subscribed.

-Investors may also request at the same time the switch of shares held in several subfunds into shares of one or several other sub-funds.
+Investors may also request at the same time the switch of shares held in several sub-funds into shares of one or several other sub-funds.
 The method of switch to be used shall be based on the same criteria than above adapted accordingly.

 For each switch made, the Management Company or STATE STREET BANK INTERNATIONAL GmbH, Luxembourg Branch shall forward to the investor a letter with the data relating to the converted shares at their respective value.
+Investors should consult their Distributor before making an application for switches to ensure that the transactions will not be rejected for technical reasons.